Low oil pressure is something no one wants, but it happens more often than you think.

 - The weather.

-While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights and most modern gauges are electrical or electronic.
+While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights.
+Now, most modern gauges are electrical or electronic.
 So, when investigating low pressure problems; the best way to test actual oil pressure, is with a mechanical oil pressure gauge.
-As a result, oil pressure can be checked at the sending unit passage with an; externally mounted mechanical oil pressure gauge.
+As a result, oil pressure can be checked; at the sending unit passage with an, externally mounted mechanical oil pressure gauge.